SEP007/resources/agendas-summaries/4th-meeting-quality-model.md

 ## Coordination

 - Iva focusses on the weekends and it's ok from all of us to be one sprint behind :)
-- Khan is it an option for you as well to work like that?
-Please come back on that as we wish to discuss more things with you :)